cs5500-neu/monorepo-template-main/ProjectMilestone1/PM1.md

 # Deliverables

-Your design documents should be saved under your `opp-api` repo's wiki page.
-Every repo on GitHub has a wiki.
-For details on how to use the wiki, [read this](https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis).
-You can include both text and images in wiki.

-wiki uses Markdown, popular markup language used to write technical documentation.
+On your `opp-api` repo, create a `design-documents` folder at the root level.
+Put your design documents in that folder.
+You can include both text files and images in that folder.
+If you include text files, I highly encourage you to write in Markdown, a popular markup language used to write technical documentation.
 Knowing how to use Markdown is a practical skill that every developer should know.
 Here's a [good guide](https://www.w3schools.io/file/markdown-introduction/) to get you started.

 Your team should create the following design documents: